KiranAleMagar77/KiransBookStore/KiransBookStore/README.txt

 1:36
 modify  the uspert.cshtml
-edited the title as edit category and anme as catergory name
+edited the title as edit category and named as catergory name

+1:45
+modified the category.js

+and ran the  program